TB diagnostic machines commissioned in Abuja to enhance rapid detection - Champion Newspapers LTD

 According to Dr. Fasawe, tuberculosis is a common disease in Nigeria, with alarming statistics showing that at least seven people die from TB every day, and over 100 people contract the disease daily.

-She stressed that TB is preventable and treatable, and with the right interventions, it can be cured.
+She stressed that TB is preventable and treatable, and with the right interventions, it can be ended.

 Dr. Fasawe praised the First Lady for her support in procuring new diagnostic machines that can quickly and accurately diagnose TB.
 He noted that the machines have over 95% predictive positivity and are solar-powered, making them effective and efficient.
 With these machines, patients can be diagnosed and treated quickly, improving their quality of life and preventing further transmission of the disease.

-“If we could end polio, we could end TB,” she said.
+“If we could end polio, we can end TB,” she said.
 “With the collaboration of health workers, royal fathers, religious leaders, and the media, we can truly stop the spread.”

 Dr. Fasawe emphasized that ending TB requires a comprehensive approach, including education, early treatment, and preventive measures.
 She noted that TB affects people with weakened immunity, including those who are pregnant, stressed, or malnourished.